CryptidFiles/SYSC3110_UNO/README.md

 - Updated README
 - Updated UML diagram
 - Fixed bugs with the ai bots and the UI
+- Implemented quality of life improvements to the gameplay loop to be more understandable for the player
 ---

 **Explanation of AI Player Strategy:**